ObolNetwork/charon-distributed-validator-node/README.md

 This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with `docker-compose` and want to have more flexibility and power to change the default configuration.

+We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
+See https://docs.docker.com/compose/extends/#multiple-compose-files for more details.

 There are two additional files in this repository, `compose-debug.yml` and `docker-compose.override.yml.sample`, alongwith the default `docker-compose.yml` file that you can use for this purpose.

 - `compose-debug.yml` contains some additional containers that developers can use for debugging, like `jaeger`.
 To achieve this, you can run: